-Insurance Commissioner Wayne Goodwin said that after a hearing on the requested rate increase that lasted several weeks this fall, he found "no factors or events justified the excessive costs requested by the insurance companies."
+Goodwin determined last month after a hearing on the requested rate increase that "no factors or events justified the excessive costs requested by the insurance companies."

-Instead, Goodwin ordered a collection of regional rate hikes and decreases that added up to near zero average change on the statewide cost of policies taking effect beginning in June.
+Instead, Goodwin ordered a collection of regional rate hikes and decreases that added up to near zero average change on the statewide cost of policies taking effect in June.
 North Carolina homeowners saw a statewide average 7 percent increase last year.
 The new rates vary by geographic territory and type of insurance.

 Insurers are responding to premiums they think are inadequate to make their risk worthwhile by increasingly refusing to issue policies unless homeowners sign an agreement accepting rates higher than those set by Goodwin's office.